sts10/wla/readme.markdown

 wages paper coastland unbridle zesty chitchat
 ```

-You can also pipe the output of other tools into wla:
+You can also pipe the output of other tools into `wla`:

 `tidy -L -D t eff.txt | wla`